 The Pageant started off with 30 contestants, ages 60 and up, in a ballroom at Sun Village, in Arizona.
 Five brave corporate sponsors backed the event; Del Web Corp, Daily News-Sun, Arizona Senior World Newspapers ( now Lovin' Life), KOY Radio, and Moore Graphics.

 The inaugural Pageant, of 1990 was an instant success.
 A sold out crowd of over 450 people watched Sue Singleton Love as she was crowned the very first Ms. Senior Arizona.
 More than 300 people were turned away that night.

 That same year the Pageant moved to a new location at the Sundome (since permanently closed and scheduled for demolition).
 This allowed the pageant to be produced at a professional level and to grow and accommodate the ever increasing audience.

 Change is inevitable with a production the size of Ms. Senior Arizona.
 In 2002, Founders Headley and McKnight were drawn in other directions as their "Your Second 50 Years" Radio show, heard locally on 960 KKNT, became nationally syndicated.
 They began working in partnership with Marilyn Joyce and Robin Colagrande, who took over the roles as Pageant Director and Coordinator.
 Joyce and Colagrande shared the passion for this pageant with its original founders.

 Today, Hedi Headley and Helen McKnight are working on the fourth annual Ms. Senior Florida Pageant with the help of Regency Park and their team of dedicated associates.

-Congratulations to Julie Lendon Stone from Ft.
-Pierce, Florida who was crowned Ms. Senior Florida 2015!
+Congratulations to Judith DeSantis from Palm City, Florida who was crowned Ms. Senior Florida 2015!